truefoundry/custom-guardrails-template/README.md

 - **`main.py`**: FastAPI application with route definitions
 - **`pii_redaction.py`**: PII detection and redaction logic using Presidio(this is a sample implementation for reference, you can replace it with your own logic)
-- **`message_processor.py`**: Output processing and transformation logic(this is a sample implementation for reference, you can replace it with your own logic)
+- **`message_processor.py`**: Message processing and transformation logic(this is a sample implementation for reference, you can replace it with your own logic)
 - **`entities.py`**: Pydantic models for request/response validation

 ## Endpoints